Girl (Maren Morris album)

-Girl is the second studio album by American country music singer Maren Morris, released on March 8, 2019 through Columbia Nashville.
-It was preceded by the single "Girl".
-The promotional single "Common", featuring Brandi Carlile, was released alongside the album pre-order on February 8.
-The track was later nominated for Best Country Duo/Group Performance at the 62nd Annual Grammy Awards, while the album's second single "The Bones" was nominated for Best Country Song at the 63rd Annual Grammy Awards.
+Girl (stylized in all caps) is the second studio album by American country music singer Maren Morris.
+It was released on March 8, 2019, through Columbia Nashville.
+Preceded by the lead single "Girl", the album's pre-order became available alongside the promotional single "Common", featuring Brandi Carlile, on February 8.
+It was later nominated for Best Country Duo/Group Performance at the 62nd Annual Grammy Awards, while the album's second single "The Bones" was nominated for Best Country Song at the 63rd Annual Grammy Awards.
 Morris embarked on the Girl: The World Tour in support of the album.

 Release and promotion

-The album's lead single "Girl" was released on January 18, 2019, and was described as "an upbeat, optimistic single with a strutting, indie-rock guitar sound".
-The album's first promotional single "Common" features Brandi Carlile and was released on February 8.
+Morris teased the lead single of Girl on January 16, 2019.
+Its title was "Girl", serving as the album's title track; the song was released a day later.
+On February 8, Columbia Records released the album's first promotional single, "Common", featuring Brandi Carlile.
 The collaboration was nominated for Best Country Duo/Group Performance at the 62nd Annual Grammy Awards.
-"The Bones" was released on February 22 as the second and final promotional single of the album.
-On August 16, 2019, the song was sent to radios as the second single from the album.
-It peaked at number 12 on the Billboard Hot 100, becoming Morris' highest charting solo single to date, as well as hitting number one on the Country Airplay chart of February 2020, becoming Maren’s third number one for that chart.
-The song went on to earn a nomination for Best Country Song at the 63rd Annual Grammy Awards.
-Maren later teased fans on social media that from having another consecutive hit, that the album will be having another single.
-In March 2020 she released "To Hell & Back" as the third single from the album.
+"The Bones" was released as the second single on February 22; it was sent to the radio stations on August 26.
+The song's music video was directed by her husband, Ryan Hurd.
+It peaked at number 12 on the Billboard Hot 100, being Morris' highest charting solo single to date.
+The track also charted at number one on the Country Airplay chart of February 2020; it became her fourth number one in the chart.
+It additionally spent 19 weeks atop the Hot Country Songs chart, ranking as the second-longest-running number-one by an unaccompanied solo female artist in the chart's history.
+At the 63rd Annual Grammy Awards, "The Bones" received a nomination for Best Country Song.
+In March 2020, she released "To Hell & Back" as the third single from the album.

-In support of the album, Morris embarked on Girl: The World Tour, which began on March 9 and concluded on November 16, 2019.
+In support of the album, Morris embarked on the Girl: The World Tour, which began on March 9 and concluded on November 16, 2019.